ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 In general, any collection of maps satisfying our schema are called "graph morphisms."
 Graph injections are a special case of graph morphisms in whcih teh arrow and vertex maps are one-to-one.

+In Chapter 1 we saw an example of a directed graph which described who's turn it was to do the dishes.
+In this account, Alice and Bob originally took turns.
+Then, eventually, their new roommate Tuco moved in and took over dishes duty.

+As it turns out, Alice and Bob are both right handed while Tuco is left handed.
+Thus, there is another directed graph which also accurately describes the chore progression, but now in terms of the handedness of dish-washer.

 ```{image} assets//Ch3/ChoreHanded.png
 :alt: Whoopsy!
 :width: 500px
 :align: center
 ```

+The second model is a "course grained" version of the first.
+It is consistent with the first model but contains fewer details (ie it does not tell us which right handed person is doing the dishes).
+We can describe this course grained relationship in terms of closed loops as well.

+Let's construct a map that connects the Alice, Bob and Tuco (the vertices of the top directed graph) with their handedness (the vertices of the lower graph).

+Let's also construct a map of arrows --- WORK THIS OUT: each arrow in the top means "day after Alice" "day after Bob" ; each arrow on the bottoms means "day after righty" "day after lefty"

+Show that these are vertex and arrow maps that satisfy our same loop condition from injections

+//GIF of fadethroughs on source map.

+The difference is that these maps collapse vertices and arrows to the same target.
+We would represent this like so:

+//Image

+In injections, the maps are one-to-one.
+They are a special case of these more general graph morphisms.

+It's important to note that when we collapse the graph like this it remains intact "inside" of the other.
+We have not broken the dangling edge condition.